animikhaich/No-Code-Classification-Toolkit/README.md

 ## License

-Distributed under the MIT License.
-See [LICENSE](LICENSE.md) for more information.
+Distributed under the [GNU AGPL V3 License](https://choosealicense.com/licenses/agpl-3.0/).
+See [LICENSE](LICENSE) for more information.

 ## Contact